Period blockage: symptoms and solutions

 Breastfeeding after childbirth

-When you're breastfeeding after giving birth, it's normal for your periods to be gone.
-The length of time it takes to return from childbirth varies from person to person, and it's normal for it to take longer if you're breastfeeding.
+When you're breastfeeding after childbirth, it's normal for your period to stop.
+The time it takes for your period to return varies from person to person, and it's normal for it to take longer if you're breastfeeding.

 Psychological shock

-The mind also plays a very important role in regulating the menstrual cycle and the occurrence, or non-occurrence, of periods.
+The mind also plays a very important role in regulating the menstrual cycle and the arrival, or otherwise, of your period.
 Stress can delay, and in some cases block, the onset of bleeding.

-If you suffer a psychological shock, your periodic flow may also be affected.
+If you've suffered a psychological shock, your menstrual flow may also be affected.

-periods blockage can also be caused by other factors, such as :
+Blocked periods can also be caused by other conditions, such as

 • polycystic ovary syndrome

-• practising a sport too intensely (an estimated 50% of top-level athletes are affected by these causes)
+• over-intensive sports (an estimated 50% of top-level athletes are affected)

 • pituitary causes